 CARES participants can generate multiple reports in real-time via secure online access, allowing for longitudinal, internal benchmarking.
 Both locally and nationally, there is increasing emphasis on the role of data collection as the foundation for improving care.
 In 2015, the Institute of Medicine released "Strategies to Improve Cardiac Arrest Survival: A Time to Act", the first of eight recommendations was the establishment of a national cardiac arrest registry "to monitor performance in terms of both success and failure, identify problems, and track progress."
 By participating in CARES, EMS providers and hospitals are taking the initial step to saving lives in their community.

 What does participating in CARES involve?

-CARES asks that there is an EMS contact at each participating agency.
-This contact serves as the local CARES administrator for the agency and will oversee CARES operations.
+CARES asks that a designated contact be established at each participating EMS agency.
+This contact serves as the local CARES administrator for the agency and oversees CARES operations.
 The EMS contact is the liaison between the EMS agency and CARES staff throughout participation with CARES.
-The EMS contact will work closely with CARES staff to determine the most appropriate methods for starting data collection and program implementation and will monitor data collection for the EMS agency and participating hospitals.
+The EMS contact works closely with CARES staff to determine the most appropriate methods for starting data collection and program implementation and monitors data collection for the EMS agency and participating hospitals.

 How does data get into CARES?

 There are two methods of data entry into the CARES database.
 1) The CARES dataset can be entered via desktop computer by the CARES EMS contact or the EMS field providers/supervisors.
 2) The CARES dataset can be automatically extracted from the electronic Patient Care Report which then auto-populates the CARES registry.